tanndlin/factorio_recipes/README.md

-# Note Taker
+# Calculatorio

-Note Taker is a web app created in React for taking interactive notes in Markdown.
+A web app for calculating recipes for the factory building game Factorio.